SEO Auditing

 Key areas: referring domain count and quality, anchor text distribution, toxic or unnatural link patterns, and comparison against competitor backlink profiles.

-When to run an audit
+When should you run an SEO audit?

 Quarterly review: A lightweight check of crawl errors, indexation status, Core Web Vitals, and GSC performance data is enough to catch problems early.
 Full audits do not need to be quarterly.